lioliveiraz/VUE__gradDashboard/README.md

 <li>The components which have no folder are shared for different functionalities </li>
 </ul>

->The pages folder is separated by administrator and graduate.
+--- The pages folder is separated by administrator and graduate.

 ## 6. Middleware

 There are two middlewares in this application.
 One to handle the authentication and create guards to the page and the other to handle the data that has to be fetched before the component mounts.